jpodavalos/quantum_immortality_experiment/README.md

 The program will generate a random number from 0 to 1.
 If the random number is less than or equal to 0.5 (simulating 50/50), the object is alive else the object is considered dead.
 The program whill show the number of tries, highest number of tries that the object is alive, and the **chances** of it happening.

 ## Test
-The Python program was activated in a DigitalOcean VPS (1GB plan) on July 29, 2021.
+The Python program was activated in a DigitalOcean VPS (1GB plan w/ some non-busy websites hosted) on July 29, 2021.
 As of 07/31/2021, the highest number of tries that the object is alive is 40 with a 0.00000000009% of chance happening!

 ```